confluentinc/getting-started-guides/java/gitpod.md

 ## Generate Credentials

-Using the cluster ID of the form `lkc-123456` from before, create an API key that our Java client applications will use to authenticate to Confluent Cloud:
+Using the cluster ID of the form `lkc-123456` from before, create an API key that your Java client applications will use to authenticate to Confluent Cloud:

 ```
 confluent api-key create --resource <CLUSTER ID>